-Do you have questions and concerns about the dental implants process or whether you need an implant?
+Do you have questions and concerns about the dental implants process or whether you need a tooth implant?
 Dr. Goldberg takes time during your complimentary consultation to answer your questions and discuss your concerns.

 We are happy to provide guidance along the way.
 Remember, our office is just a phone call away for any questions you may have throughout the process.

-Do I need to see a separate specialist for placing a dental implant or implant denture?
+Do I need to see a separate specialist to place a dental implant or implant denture?

 Why do dentist fees for implants vary?

 When comparing fees, be sure you are comparing apples to apples.
 Every patient’s needs are as unique as they are, and treatment costs will reflect a range of factors.